Venezuelan President Maduro set to run for re-election in 2018 vote

 With cynicism toward all politicians running high among Venezuelans, many are clamoring for a nontraditional, outside candidate.
 The name of Lorenzo Mendoza, billionaire head of private food company Polar, is on many people's lips, but he has given no indication of wanting to stand.

+"The majority want an outsider," said Dimitris Pantoulas, a Caracas-based political consultant.

-(Additional reporting by Brian Ellsworth, Eyanir Chinea, Corina Pons and Andreina Aponte; writing by Alexandra Ulmer and Andrew Cawthorne; editing by Matthew Lewis and Grant McCool)
+(Reporting by Vivian Sequera and Alexandra Ulmer; additional reporting by Andreina Aponte, Corina Pons, Brian Ellsworth and Arshad Mohammed in Washington and Felipe Iturrieta in Santiago; Writing by Alexandra Ulmer and Andrew Cawthorne; editing by Matthew Lewis and Grant McCool)